piedna/DeCodeDNA/README.md

 - **Artifact removal** using the LULU R package
 - **Final taxonomic calls** with both BLAST+LCA and/or Kraken2-second-round

-It runs on command line, handles multiplexed COI or 12S amplicons, works on any modern laptop or server, and ships with a tiny “mock” sample so you can test end-to-end.
+It starts on GUI, runs on command line, handles multiplexed COI or 12S amplicons, works on any modern laptop or server, and ships with a tiny “mock” sample so you can test end-to-end.

 ---